ADawesomeguy/OpenContest-Server/README.md

-# Grader
+# LGP-Server

-Reference backend implementation for the [LGP protocol](https://github.com/LadueCS/LGP) written using Python's HTTPServer and SQLite.
+Reference backend server implementation for the [LGP protocol](https://github.com/LadueCS/LGP) written using Python's HTTPServer and SQLite.
 No external dependencies other than the Python standard library and optionally Firejail for sandboxing.

 ## Usage